Code-Institute-Submissions/milestone-project-One-1-/README.md

 [VIEW LIVE PROJECT HERE](https://github.com/kaytee123/milestone-project-One-1-)
-# This is a website project about luxury cars
+# This is a website project about selling of electronic gadgets

 ## Testing